ArgentLo/KachunLo.github.io/_pages/about.md

 ---

 # About Me
-I am a second-year Ph.D. candidate at Tohoku University.
-I am fortunate to be advised by [Prof. Tsugasa Ishigaki](http://www2.econ.tohoku.ac.jp/~isgk/research.html).
+I am a Financial Analyst in an investment company.
+I was fortunate to be advised by [Prof. Tsugasa Ishigaki](http://www2.econ.tohoku.ac.jp/~isgk/research.html).

-My research lies at the intersection of information retrieval and machine learning , mainly **personalized recommender systems**.
-I am also interested in explainable artificial intelligence, especially Diversity, Novelty and Explainability of recommendations based on deep learning frameworks.
+My research lies at the intersection of information retrieval and machine learning , mainly **Big Data Mining**.
+I am also interested in explainable artificial intelligence, especially novelty and explainability of recommendations based on deep learning frameworks.

 ---